barryclark/jekyll-now/_posts/2016-03-21-Reisekosten-App-Frontend.md

 ### What is this about?

 This is a blog-post about a proof-of-concept project I have worked on together with my colleague Robert Fitch to find out what it takes to access on-premise data from an internet client.
-Robert have created the server side API and my role was to create a mobile app which consumes the methods exposed by this API.
+Robert has created the server side API (you can read about it in   [part 1](http://dev.haufe-lexware.com/Reisekosten-App/)) and my role was to create a mobile app which consumes the methods exposed by this API.
 The technologies used in order to create the app were HTML5, AngularJS, Bootstrap css and Apache Cordova.

 ### Why Apache Cordova?